 Google Penguin is the most important algorithm update Google released in the first half of 2012.
-The first part of the update was introduced on April 24, while the latest installment on May 25.
-Although not as discussed as Panda – Google’s other major update released this year – Penguin did have a significant impact, leading many website owners to buying expert SEO services to maintain good rankings.
+The first part of the update was introduced on April 24, while the latest installment came on May 25.
+Although not as controversial as Panda – Google’s other major update released this year – Penguin did have a significant impact on many sites.
+After Penguin went live, many site owners have turned to buying expert SEO services to maintain good rankings.

-Google Penguin penalized websites that abused keyword cloaking and stuffing as well as those that created duplicate content intentionally, using article spinning software.
-Even more importantly, the update hit hard websites participating in big link schemes, in particular dubious blog networks.
-About 3.1% of English search queries have been affected by Penguin.
+Google Penguin penalized websites that abused keyword cloaking and stuffing as well as those that used article spinning software.
+Even more importantly, the update hit hard websites participating in big link schemes, and especially low-quality blog networks.
+It’s estimated that Penguin affected around 3.1% of all English search queries.

 • Use social media websites to distribute useful content across the Web.
 Use Facebook, Twitter, LinkedIn, YouTube, and Pinterest.

-• Use social media advertising like Facebook ads to reach out to your audience – don’t rely entirely on Google’s contextual ads.
+• Use social media advertising like Facebook ads to reach your audience – don’t rely entirely on Google’s contextual ads.

 • Guest blog consistently, creating top-notch content that links back to your website.

-• Create new content regularly, and make sure it’s diverse.
-Besides text, use images, videos, presentations, and slideshows.
+• Create new content regularly, making sure it’s diverse.
+Use images, videos, presentations, and slideshows.

-• Think you can do all the SEO work yourself.
+- Don’t try to do all the SEO work yourself.
 You just can’t!
-Use expert SEO services.
+Use expert SEO services

-In the end, Google Penguin is a good update for Google searchers.
-It provides them better, more relevant content.
-If the update has had a significant effect on your website, it’s time to make some SEO changes to ensure you stay on top in the search results page.
+In the end, Google Penguin is a good update for Google users.
+It brings them better, more relevant content.
+If the update had a significant effect on your site, it’s time to make some SEO changes to ensure you keep a good ranking.